Session Model

 sessionId.
 Contains all messages, custom state, and checkpoints.Run: A single execution within a session.
 When a session is interrupted, suspended (HITL), or resumed, a new run starts but continues the same session.
 Each run captures

-startSequencefrom the stream to enable run-scoped chunk filtering (prevents content duplication when refreshing mid-stream in multi-run sessions).As of v7,
+startSequencefrom the stream to enable run-scoped chunk filtering (prevents content duplication when refreshing mid-stream in multi-run sessions).Every

 RunStatusincludes three suspension variants —'suspended_client_tool','suspended_awaiting_children','suspended_step_partial'— written by runtimes that suspend at HITL boundaries.
 These mirrorRunOutcome.kinddiscriminators surfaced viaAgentResult.status.
 See./concepts.mdfor the full HITL model.On Temporal and Cloudflare Workflows, distinct runs within a single session are tagged with the